 Flash mobs can get people talking about your brand.

 Let’s say you sell men’s luxury suits.
 Choose a place that’s commonly frequented by your target market, such as Wall Street.
 Enlist the help of professional dancers who camouflage themselves into the environment by wearing your suits.
-All of a sudden, have them break out into a choreographed routine that concludes with them shouting out your website URL.
-People on the street will be talking about the flash mob—and you’ll be the talk of every office on Wall Street.
+All of a sudden, they break out into a choreographed routine that concludes with them shouting out your website URL.
+People on the street will watch, film, and post about the flash mob—and you’ll be the talk of every office on Wall Street.

 There are world record holders in almost every activity you can think of.
 If you can break a record that’s relevant to your brand or its products, it’s a surefire way to attract attention and land press coverage.